Witiko/doctoral-thesis/main.md

-We also showed that the positional model is more accurate than the subword model and that the constrained positional model is more accurate than the positional model on the word analogy and language modeling tasks.
+We also showed that the positional model is more accurate than the subword model and that the constrained positional model is more accurate than the positional model on the word analogy and language modeling tasks.[^42]

+ [^41]: See Section \vref{sec:position-independent-token-embeddings-speed}
+        for a discussion about the speed of the positional and constrained positional models.
+See Section
+        \vref{sec:position-independent-token-embeddings-interpretability}
+        for a discussion about the interpretability of the positional model.

 #### Future Work